Generally, educators don’t expect teacher gifts.

 - Consumables (g., olive oil, mustard) in a nice bottle that lasts a while but doesn’t take up storage space.

-- Lanyards, badge pull or wristlet for your teacher’s keys.
+- A lanyard, badge pull or wristlet for your teacher’s keys.

 - Personalized rubber or self-inking stamps.